Ismael-San/GreEnergy-Supply_Automate_Report/README.md

 I hope you are doing well,

-Well 5th period is coming to the end and our energy-product team is currently preparing a detailed-report (compte rendu) that retrieves all interventions related to BAR SE-104 operations towards/concerning our clients.
-In order to be eligible and collect the CEE delivered by the government, we need to generate, for each site, a singular report that regroups justified document specific to the operation such as client’s data, photos (boiler, pump etc…)
+As the 5th period is coming to the end, our energy-product team is currently preparing a detailed-report (compte rendu) that retrieves all interventions related to BAR SE-104 operations towards/concerning our clients.
+In order to be eligible and collect the CEE delivered by the government, we need to generate, for each site, a singular report that regroups justified documentation needed to testify the intervention and so the energy saved.

-*comme présence de conditions requises notamment la présence de document justificatifs pour la délivrance de certificats -

 Can you please help us providing a Python script code that will automatically generate individual report for each of our clients based on their data collected inside our database.

 Here is a deeper look of elements that compose “site” folder that I have attached:

-- a folder called “Site_Data” that regroup clients information in excel files (”données_clients” file that contains three sheets : Info - Équilibrage - Températures
+- A folder called “Site_Name_Data” that regroups clients information in an excel file called ”données_clients”, file which contains three sheets : Info - Équilibrage - Températures.
 - “Images” folder which/that contains client photos of different pieces “Chaufferie”, “Façade”, “Vannes”, “Pompes” that you will need to replace in the template report
 - A PDF file that you will use as template (page 1 - 5 - 7 - 8 - 10 need modification for each client - the rest is unchanged)